typedb/typedb-docs/0001-typedb/01-start/04-iam-schema.md

 ### File entity

-File type is not a direct subtype of the object type, but a subtype of the resource type, that is a subtype of the object type.
-That also makes the file type a subtype of the object type.
+The `file` type is not a direct subtype of the `object` type, but a subtype of the `resource` type, which is a subtype of the `object` type.
+That also makes the `file` type a subtype of the `object` type, just not a direct subtype.

-The resource subtype doesn't have any relations or attributes of its own, only those inherited from the object type.
+The `resource` subtype doesn't have any relations or attributes of its own, only those inherited from the `object` type.

-File type plays the same roles as Object supertype.
+The `file` type plays the same roles as the `object` supertype.

-It has all the attributes the Object supertype has and two attributes of its own:
+It has all the attributes the `object` supertype has and also two attributes of its own:

-- `path` — path to the file on the filesystem
+- `path` — the path to the file on the filesystem
 - `size-kb` — the size of the file in KB

 ## Subject subtypes

-The `subject` is a subtype of the built-in `entity` type with multiple subtypes of its own:
+The `subject` is a subtype of the base `entity` type with multiple subtypes of its own:

 - Subject
   - User